-The majority of people who want to work or volunteer with children, young people and/or adults at risk are well-motivated.
-Unfortunately, some individuals will try to use voluntary, community, or statutory organisations to gain access to children, young people, and/or adults at risk for inappropriate motives.
+The majority of people who want to work or volunteer with children, young people and/or vulnerable adults are well motivated.
+Unfortunately, some individuals will try to use voluntary and community organisations to gain access to children, young people, and/or vulnerable adults for inappropriate motives.
 Therefore, it is essential that we have effective recruitment and selection procedures to help screen out and discourage those who are not suitable to represent our organisation.